parsaM110/c-course/README.md

 polling is also another way instead of occupying cpu with a infinite loop

+every cpu have for example in x86 it only have 3 interrupt(hardware)

+in assembly by int
+int 03 means debug = stop and give me the control

+gdb uses exactly this for debugging so the code is changed some malwares know this you should debugging by hardware not software like softICE

 create assembly of c code:
 ```
 gcc -S test.c -o test.s